Unsupervised Paraphrasing with Pretrained Language Models: Results

+On QQP, our model outperforms both the supervised Transformer and the unsupervised CorruptLM on BERT-\textit{i}BLEU (Table~\ref{tab:qqp}).\footnote{ We tried combining supervised Transformer with DB, and obtained a BERT-iBLEU of $80.1$ on QQP, indicating that DB itself is an effective diversity-promoting decoding strategy. } Recall that both Transformer and CorruptLM leverage a strong pretrained language model, indicating that the performance gain stems mainly from our proposed pipeline rather than the language model itself.
+On ParaNMT, our model outperforms the supervised SOW-REAP (Table~\ref{tab:nmt}).\footnote{Please refer to Appendix~\ref{sec:automatic-metric-results} for results of our model compared with all previous ones on the traditional metrics.} As ablation studies on task-adaptation and self-supervision, we can see in Table~\ref{tab:qqp} and~\ref{tab:nmt} that our model (TA+SS+DB) beats the one that is either task-adapted only (TA) or self-supervised but decoded without DB (TA+SS), showing that both self-supervision and Dynamic Blocking are crucial to paraphrasing quality.

+On the traditional metrics in Table~\ref{tab:qqp}, our models also obtain competitive results with the supervised models.
+However, as we move down to the last row, we see that Copy-input achieves state-of-the-art results on all metrics except BERT-\textit{i}BLEU, indicating that iBLEU, BLEU, and ROUGE scores are not reliable for evaluating paraphrasing quality.\footnote{\newcite{mao-lee-2019-polly} also observe that parroting often achieves competitive results.} In contrast, our best model on BERT-\textit{i}BLEU (TA+SS+DB) achieves much lower iBLEU and BLEU scores as compared to other models, showing the inconsistency between these traditional metrics and human evaluation.
 We also note one special aspect of Table~\ref{tab:nmt} to make it easier to interpret.
-Unlike on QQP, the performance of copy-input on ParaNMT is the lowest among all models.
-However, this is not a completely fair comparison because all the other results are based on $10$ candidates where only the ones with the highest sentence-level score are retained for the final score computation.
-In contrast, copy-input only has one candidate.
-Thus readers are encouraged to view this table with a grain of salt.
+Unlike on QQP, the performance of Copy-input on ParaNMT is the lowest among all models.
+However, we need to take this comparison with a grain of salt because all the other results are based on $10$ candidates where only the ones with the highest sentence-level scores are retained.
+In contrast, Copy-input only has one candidate.
+Thus Copy-input and the other results are not directly comparable.
+Plus, SOW-REAP filters the dataset to only include syntactically diverse targets and then splits it into the train, dev and test sets, which makes Copy-input less effective.